danizord/zend-expressive/doc/book/container/factories.md

 Expressive provides several factories compatible with container-interop to facilitate setting up common dependencies.
-The following is a list of provided containers, what they will create, the suggested service name, and any additional dependencies they may require.
+The following is a list of provided factories, what they will create, the suggested service name, and any additional dependencies they may require.

 All containers, unless noted otherwise, are in the `Zend\Expressive\Container`